The Rise of Alternative Radio|

 To say that Apple saved the music industry with legal downloads is an understatement.
 But it's an even bigger understatement to say that Apple, more than any other corporation, changed the face of the music world and the way people listen to music altogether.
 By 2007 iTunes was a top five music retailer in America.
 Within the next year iTunes became the number one music retailer in America.
 Ipods as well as iTunes allow music fans to create their own playlists, the essence of the radio music experience.
 Competing companies offered their versions of online musical delivery, but Apple set the most effective, efficient and compelling business model for the new digital music revolution.

 Radio used to be a close companion to many people because it was so local and personal.
 Now radio has become one of many choices.

 What was lost in the wave of consolidation and the get rich quick ideal that didn't exactly pan out for alternative radio was the disappearance of gut-level decision-making by true music-inspired programmers who care about music and culture.
 Instead, the selection process became based on strict research...as well as compromise.
 Meanwhile, record labels reacted by sigining a lot of soundalike acts.
 This thinking sucked the true spirit of innovation and adventure out of the alternative format and replaced it with a numbers game that somehow did not add up to success.
 The public was turned off by the trivialization and over-commercialization of alternative music.

+Maybe down the road looking back at this story will be a joke anyway because eventually everybody will completely program their own music on demand and create their own radio stations that they listen to all day.
 And how will individuals decide what to program for themselves?
 Will it be based on research?
 Will it be based on bribery?
 Perhaps it will just come down to a person saying "I like this song simply because I like the way it feels."
 In that sense, every type of music imaginable still has a very bright future ahead.